buildthenmarket/Health-and-Fitness/Diet/Meats.md

+# Meat

+- Meats and Sweets
+- bad cholesterol (oxidized cholesterol particles)

+## Flexitarianism

+- vegetarians eat meat in moderation.

+- gives priority to vegetables, fruits, whole grains, and vegetables
+- most of the protein comes from plants instead of animals
+- maintain flexibility by occasionally eating some animal products
+- limiting added sweeteners and sugar
+- aims at eating as few processed foods as possible

 ## Eggs

 The article discusses the relationship between egg consumption, cholesterol, and heart health.
 It highlights that many healthy adults can safely eat 1-2 eggs per day, as eggs are nutrient-rich and provide various health benefits.
 While eggs are high in cholesterol, recent studies suggest they may not significantly raise heart disease risk for most people.